This chapter should be read in conjunction with Permanence Planning Guidance.

 - With the leave of the court:

-- Anyone who had Parental Responsibility immediately before the Special Guardianship Order was made;
+- Anyone who had (but no longer has) Parental Responsibility immediately before the Special Guardianship Order was made;

-- The child (if the court is satisfied that the child has sufficient understanding).
+- The child (if the court is satisfied that the child has sufficient understanding to make the proposed application).

 Where the applicant is not the child and the leave of the court is required, the court may only grant leave if there has been a significant change in circumstances since the Special Guardianship Order was made.